 - I have time to learn new and difficult skills as they become necessary (Mastery)

-- Of-course the flip side is that I’m responsible 24x7x365 for customer support & tech issues even on weekends & vacations, unexpected deadlines, competitors, business growth, marketing, programming etc. While all this this was initially stressful for me as I only have a computer programmer background, I have now accepted all this as part of learning how to run a better business.
-Also this is making me more “Zen” about life in general since running a business has daily ups-and-downs like the stock market.
+- Of course, the flip side is that I’m responsible 24x7x365 for customer support & tech issues even on weekends & vacations, unexpected deadlines, competitors, business growth, marketing, programming, etc. While all this was initially stressful for me as I only have a computer programming background, I have now accepted all this as part of learning how to run a better business.
+Also, this is making me more “Zen” about life in general since running a business has daily ups-and-downs like the stock market.
 So if you are in it for the long haul, you have to learn to reduce your stress and anxiety about short-term downturns.
 (Mastery)

 - The business is helping our family achieve financial independence so there’s purpose & meaning as well.
 (Purpose)

 - So overall I feel that I have a better work-life balance.

 If I can make this lifestyle last for the rest of my life I would actually consider that to be early retirement!
 I got lucky but a large part of the luck happened because I had the staying power to go without making much money for the first 2-3 years in business as we had savings that would have lasted for 7 years.
 You too can create a lifestyle business if you save up a lot of money which is the point of early retirement I keep repeating through this blog.
 I could have been happier in my previous jobs as well if they had offered the same job satisfaction as my current lifestyle business.